JeffersonLab/ejfat/simulation/README.md

 it only accommodates out-of-order packets if they don't cross event boundaries.
 Duplicate packets will mess things up.

-The "New" version of this receiver uses the latest interactions with the control plane, developed when finishing work for the CHEP paper.
-It's yet untested.

-Neither of these programs use the sophisticated handling of out-of-order and duplicate packets that packetBlasteeFullNew(MP) use.
-They only call getCompletePacketizedBuffer(), but I believe that's an advantage since it's much faster reassembly code.
+This program uses the sophisticated handling of out-of-order and duplicate packets that packetBlasteeFullNew(MP) use.
+It only calls getCompletePacketizedBuffer(), but I believe that's an advantage since it's much faster reassembly code.